We can only bring about positive changes by starting with ourselves.

 We place an emphasis on chemical management within our textile supply chains.
 In addition to the high level of water consumption, the use of harmful and polluting chemicals for washing and dyeing textiles is particularly problematic.
 The toxic by-products created in the process are a subject of criticism among our customers and NGOs and are unacceptable.
 This is why many of our customers have since developed their own chemical management programmes.
 We actively support our customers in advancing the detoxification of supply chains.
 Our expert staff regularly visit local washing facilities and dyeing mills and offer both advice and support on the use of and proper management of chemicals used in their production.
 Through repeated testing of wastewater and sludge, we verify their compliance of critical limit values in accordance with the specifications of the ZDHC (Zero Discharge of Hazardous Chemicals) Wastewater Guidelines or our customers’ specifications.
 If critical limit values are exceeded, we support our supply chain partners by analysing the causes and offering recommendations for improvement.
 If no improvements are made, we reserve the right to terminate the business relationship with the washing facilities or dyeing mills.

-Click here to view our environmental protection reports:
+Click here to view our Company Carbon Footprint (CCF) reports: